 - In Dwarf Fortress, having to manage nearly all aspects of running a fortress means you have to account for every element of logistics, from making/buying the equipment to building a defensible fortress, resulting in several support dwarves serving this role.
 And following the historical usage of the word engineer, you can have siege engineers setting up catapults and balistae.

-- Diablo III has the Demon Hunter class, which, while mostly focused on archery and shadow magic skills, also has several abilities that give it an Engineer vibe.
+- Diablo III has the Demon Hunter class, which, while mostly focused on archery and shadow magic skills, also has several abilities that give them an Engineer vibe.
 For instance, they can drop an automatic sentry ballista, hurl grenades of various kinds, and set complex traps to slow and damage foes.
 One of their passive abilities, which improves their Sentry and traps, is even called "Custom Engineering."

 - In 2013 the Toy Soldiers added an Engineer regiment to the existing Soldier, Nurse and Toy Scout regiments.